-(2.b) Inside function run\tests (in file set-test.c0), create an exhaustive battery of tests for intersect.
-We will execute it against 22 different student implementations of intersect.
-Just two are correct, while the rest are broken in different ways.
+(2.b) Inside function run_tests (in file set-test.c0), create an exhaustive battery of tests for intersect.
+It should return true when run against a correct implementation of intersect, and false when run against a buggy implementation.
+We will execute it against 20 different student implementations of intersect, some correct and many broken in different ways.